cos316/assignment2-starter-code/README.md

 # COS316, Assignment 2: HTTP Routing Framework

-## Due: October 8 at 23:00
+## Due: September 30 at 23:00

 # HTTP Routing Framework

 As discussed in lecture, naming schemes are central to system design.
 In this project, you'll build a general library, called an HTTP Routing Framework,  to help structure web applications based on patterns in end-user requests.
-This general library will support a naming scheme for client accessing resources provided by a web application.
+This general library will support a naming scheme for clients accessing resources provided by a web application.

 ## Getting Started